bbd666/driver-ST7588Ti/README.md

 # driver-ST7588Ti
 driver I2C for LCD 132 x 80 ST7588Ti

-Please find a driver for ST7588Ti LCD and use for Raspberry in python.
+Please find a driver for ST7588Ti LCD for use with Raspberry in python.
 What you must know before using these devices :

 They have 15 pins.